Updated at 5:56 p.m. on August 20, 2020

 While many students still take full-price classes from traditional prep companies, more and more are discovering the increasingly wide range of online options.

 “I immediately realized that I did not have an extra two grand laying around to hire a tutor, so I started searching for resources online,” said Kandianis.
-She found LSAT Blog, a video-based LSAT prep website run by Steve Schwartz, a Columbia Law School graduate.
-Using a study schedule designed by LSAT Blog, Kandianis worked through 200 hours of material.
+She found LSAT Blog, a video-based LSAT prep website run by Steve Schwartz, a longtime LSAT tutor. * Using a study schedule designed by LSAT Blog, Kandianis worked through 200 hours of material.

 As these online, video-based companies grow and become more visible, their presence on the LSAT test-prep scene will make Logic Games less of an obstacle for low-income students.
 The problem of time, however, remains.
 Because the Logic Games section is so different from anything most students learn in school, to score well, you need to spend a lot of time studying.
 Students who can afford to spare that time will always have an enormous advantage.